fmi-lab/oop-group5/homeworks/homework2/README.md

 **Let's start by organizing the monsters !!**

-The monsters available on the monster market are the following : *Titans, Dragons, Phoenixes, Demons, Cyclops, Werewolves, Vampires and Ogres*
+The monsters available on the monster market are the following : *Titans, Dragons, Phoenixes, Demons, Cyclops, Werewolves, Vampires, Ogres and Chimeras*

 Every monster has:
 * name